likhithgowdahr005-create/ChipCraft-RTL-Labs/Module 1/Lab 14/README.md

 - FPGA Design
 - ASIC Design
-- SoC Development
+- System-on-Chip (SoC)
 - Reset Domain Crossing (RDC)
 - Clock Domain Crossing (CDC)
+- Embedded Systems
+- Digital Signal Processing
-- Embedded Digital Systems
+- Multi-Clock Digital Systems
-- Processor Initialization

 ---

 # Learning Outcomes

-After completing this lab, you will be able to:
+After completing this experiment, you will be able to:

-- Understand different reset methodologies.
+- Understand the purpose of different reset methodologies.
-- Differentiate between synchronous and asynchronous reset.
+- Differentiate between asynchronous and synchronous reset.
-- Implement global and domain-specific reset circuits.
+- Implement global reset for system-wide initialization.
+- Design independent reset circuits for multiple clock domains.
-- Simulate Verilog RTL using Verilator.
+- Simulate reset circuits using Verilator.
 - Analyze reset behavior using GTKWave.
-- Understand reset strategies used in modern digital systems.

 ---

 # Result

-Successfully implemented and verified four different reset techniques using Verilog HDL.
-Simulation results confirmed the expected behavior of asynchronous reset, synchronous reset, global reset, and domain-specific reset through waveform analysis in GTKWave.
+Successfully implemented and simulated four different reset techniques using Verilog HDL.
+The generated waveforms verified the behavior of asynchronous, synchronous, global, and domain-specific reset circuits.
+This experiment demonstrates how different reset strategies are applied in FPGA, ASIC, and SoC designs to achieve reliable system initialization and robust digital operation.